Time to Hunt (film): Plot

 They drive to the hospital in another city to treat Jang-ho's injury.
 Using the city's surveillance system, Han finds the hospital.
 Jun-seok sees him coming.
 The trio evades Han and escapes in his car, in the process realizing him to be a police officer.
 They attempt to make a deal with him, but he refuses.
 Han is arrested by the police, but they release him under the police chief's orders.
 The trio arrives at the harbor, where they have to stay until dawn.
 Suspecting that his parents are in trouble, Ki-hoon returns to his parents' home.
 Jun-seok returns at dusk, sees an unknown car near the entrance, and realises that Han has arrived.
 Jun-seok and Jang-ho escape from Han and run to a nearby car, but Han shoots at them before Jang-ho can start the car.
 Jun-seok says fighting Han is their only chance to escape.

 In the ensuing gunfight, Han shoots Jang-ho multiple times, and the latter eventually succumbs to his injuries and dies.
 As Jun-seok is about to be killed by Han, a group of masked men, led by Bong-sik's brother Bong-soo, arrives to kill Han.
 The masked men shoot Han numerous times, and he falls into the sea.
 At dawn, Jun-seok takes the boat to Kenting, Taiwan.
-He learns that Han has survived, and that Ki-hoon died after returning home.
+His contacts inform him that Han has survived, and although Jun-seok chooses not to inquire after Ki-hoon, it is implied that Ki-hoon died after returning home.
 Deciding he would never be free by running, Jun-seok trains and arms himself, and returns to South Korea to face Han once and for all.